storborg/manhattan/README.md

 For more sophisticated production analytics there are two important features:

+#### Site Specific Analysis ####

+Manhattan can be deployed in an app that handles multiple domains.
+By default, all data will be aggregated together.
+If desired, data can be aggregated by site using a ``host_map`` passed to ``ManhattanMiddleware``.
+The host map is simply a dict mapping the host component of the HTTP URL to an integer site_id, for example:

+    host_map = {
+        'foo.com': 1,
+        'bar.com': 2,
+        'baz.example.edu': 3
+    }
+    app = ManhattanMiddleware(app, log, host_map=host_map)

 #### Configurable Rollups ####

 Configurable rollups allow the specification of aggregation time periods or